 Control, control, control.
 That was the big upside to Shopify.
 Not so with Amazon.
 You don’t own that customer.
 You don’t get customer information or shopper behavior data or even a shipping address.

 What you do get is a message along the lines of “Roy bought your widget and he lives in Arkansas”.
 You can kind-of-maybe message them using Amazon’s Buyer-Seller Messaging.
 But that’s it.
 Sticking strictly to the Amazon system, Roy bought your product and now he’s a ghost.
 Gone.
-You’re not building a list.
+You’re not building a list, and we know how valuable email lists can be for an e-commerce business.
 And you’re not building your customer base.
 It’s not great.

 There may have been a time when you could just throw any old thing on Amazon and expect reasonable sales.
 No more.
 In many (or most) niches, Amazon is crazy competitive.
 If someone already has a similar product with thousands of reviews and you have zero, well, you better find a new idea — something that’s not as competitive but still profitable.